 Dada did not enjoy the cold.
-He was arriving from somewhere warm but was going to be staying in the Rockies at about 9,000 feet in the fall.
+He was arrived from somewhere warm but was going to be staying in the Rockies at about 9,000 feet in the fall.
 Amido and I offered to host Dada down in town if he wanted, but he liked to stay with people he knew.

 His teaching has the directness of Krishnamurti combined with the heart of being of Meher Baba.
 The following is from his book Towards the Unknown, beginning on page 57: